PioBeat/GravSupport/README.md

 Support the plugin if you like it:
 - Tell your friends who are using IntelliJ and Grav about this plugin
 - Star it at GitHub
+- Start it on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/9971-grav-support)
 - Report bugs or feature requests or even fix / implement them
 - Reach out to me directly at dominik@offbeat-pioneer.net